aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 #### Handling validation errors

+???+ note "Pydantic v1 vs v2"
+	Pydantic versions 1 and 2 may report validation errors differently.
+Refer to the documentation for your specific version to grasp the precise format and style of the error messages.

 Any **incoming request that fails validation** will result in a `HTTP 422: Unprocessable Entity error` response.

 Below is a sample error response for failed validation due to incorrect input: